That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The black-footed cat is the smallest wild cat, at just 20 inches long.

 The world’s most remote ATM is run by Wells Fargo in the Antarctic.
 The ATMs serve around 1,200 residents at the U.S. scientific facility.

 The first Game Boy could run for a staggering 30 hours on only two AA batteries!

 Hershey’s chocolate syrup, Ritz Crackers, DumDums, and Oreos are all suitable for vegans.

-The sound of a Star Wars lightsaber was created by paring together the sound of an idle film projector and the buzz from an old TV set.
+The sound of a Star Wars lightsaber was created by pairing together the sound of an idle film projector and the buzz from an old TV set.

-Greenland voted to leave the European Union in 1985 and have not rejoined since.
+Greenland voted to leave the European Union in 1985 and has not rejoined since.